Jackson Carman

-Early life and high school
+Early life

-Carman grew up in Fairfield, Ohio and attended Fairfield High School.
+Carman grew up in Fairfield, Ohio, and attended Fairfield High School.
 He played along Michigan’s Erik All (TE) and Cincinnati’s Malik Vann (DE).
 Carman was rated a five-star recruit and the best collegiate prospect in Ohio by 247Sports, ESPN and Rivals.
 He committed to play college football at Clemson over offers from Ohio State and USC.

 College career

 Carman played in 13 games as a true freshman, playing 209 total snaps as the Tigers won the 2018 National Championship.
-As a sophomore, Carman was named the Tigers' starting left tackle and started all 15 of Clemson's games and was named third-team All-Atlantic Coast Conference.
+As a sophomore, Carman was named the Tigers' starting left tackle and started all 15 of Clemson's games and was named third-team All-Atlantic Coast Conference (ACC).
 Carman was named to the Outland Trophy watchlist going into his junior season.
 Carman started all 12 games of his Junior season and was named second-team All-ACC.
 On January 6, 2021, he announced that he would forgo his senior year and enter the draft.